 Other things to consider

-Just looking at the different guitar types may not tell you the whole story when it comes to deciding which one is your best choice.
-Regardless of which type you tend to prefer, there are some other things that you should take into consideration.
+Just looking at the different guitar types may not tell you the whole story when deciding which one is your best choice.
+Regardless of which type you tend to prefer, there are some other things that you should consider.

 Guitar playing styles